Our Mission, Commitment & Plan

 - Free for Life is committed to not only the rescue of trafficked girls, but their restoration.
 We fight for each and every girl to help them regain their sense of dignity, hope and love.

 - Free for Life believes border monitoring stations are the most crucial point for intervention between freedom and slavery.

 - Free for Life believes that ‘the survivor’ is the true expert on warning signs, risks, and trafficking prevention.
-This is why 90% of our staff at our Border Monitoring Stations are recovered victims, that have a heart for saving other lives!
+This is why 90% of our staff at our Border Monitoring Stations are recovered survivors who have a heart for saving other lives!

 - To maintain border monitoring stations staffed with trained personnel to prevent trafficking across the Nepal-India border.

 - To provide shelters offering medical services and psychological and emotional support to restore stability and self-worth to rescued female trafficking victims.

 - To present educational opportunities to female trafficking victims, as well as those considered to be high-risk for trafficking, for the purpose of creating sustainable livelihoods.

 To focus our efforts in 4 main areas: Shelters, Stations (Border Monitoring), Scholarships, & Community Building.

 Shelters – Sanctuaries that become loving homes for rescued girls fostering health, stability and self- confidence.
 100% of all needs met at our rehabilitation shelter are free of charge.